bignosethethird/af-ZA_joomla_lang/README.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-Now commit the changes and push the branch back to remote:
+Now commit the changes and push the branch back to remote.
+Since you are by default still referring to the remote branch "3.9.5v1", there is no need to specify the '3.9.5v1'-bit again:

 ```bash
 ~/git/af-ZA_joomla_lang $ git add .